smithatlanta/analytics-playground/analytics-platform/README.md

 ## How to have kafka connect send to S3 instead of the local file system

-1. Run the following command(after your stack is up and running) to have kafka connect forward items in a topic to S3:
+1. Run the following command(after your stack is up and running) to have kafka connect forward items in a topic to an S3 bucket:

     ```bash
     curl -X POST -H "Content-Type: application/json"